 Fixed-term: The funds for this post are available for 3 years in the first instance.

-This appointment requires an Honorary Clinical Contract and GMC registration.
+This appointment requires an Honorary Clinical Contract and GMC Licence to Practice.

 To apply online for this vacancy, please click on the 'Apply' button below.
 This will route you to the University's Web Recruitment System, where you will need to register an account (if you have not already) and log in before completing the online application form.

-Please ensure that you upload a covering letter, a CV and the completed Additional Information for Clinical Researchers document in the Upload section of the online application.
+Please ensure that you upload a covering letter, CV and the Clinical additional information form in the Upload section of the online application.
 If you upload any additional documents which have not been requested, we will not be able to consider these as part of your application.